Ciekce/Stormphrax/README.md

   - reverse futility pruning
   - SEE move ordering and pruning
   - Syzygy tablebase support
+- NNUE
+  - (768->64)x2->1 architecture
+  - trained from zero knowledge with reinforcement learning from a randomly-initialised network
 - BMI2 attacks in the `bmi2` build, otherwise fancy black magic
   - `pext`/`pdep` for rooks
   - `pext` for bishops